-It’s called a Halloween Tree and it’s basically a Christmas Tree filled with spooky ornaments, leaf garland, and anything that reminds you of the holiday.
+It’s called a Halloween Tree and it’s basically a Christmas Tree filled with spooky ornaments, leaf garlands, and anything that reminds you of the holiday.

 Another easy way to add a spooky sense to your area is with garland.

-QVC also has a few candy corn trees.
+Wayfair also has a few bottle brush candy corn trees.
 You can bunch them together or separate them around your home.

 Decorations for Your Porch and Yard